 - Caddy for zero-downtime deployments and automatic TLS

 Simplicity is achieved when there is nothing left to remove.
-The project is built and shipped straight from the local dev machine, eliminating the need for Docker, artifact repositories, and external CI servers.
+The project is built (actually, there is no build step and no sourcemaps) and shipped straight from the local dev machine, eliminating the need for Docker, artifact repositories, and external CI servers.
 By following the #1 rule of distributing systems — don't distribute — and choosing SQLite, we achieve parity between development and production environments.
 By eliminating heavy tools and abstractions we can quickly spin up a local dev server, run all tests in parallel against the real database, and know within seconds if our app works.

 npm start